The Outlook for Electric Vehicle Manufacture and Adoption in South‑east Asia

 INSIGHT BY:

-CTPL coordinates the Macallan Group’s trade finance activities, working closely with our trading operations in Indonesia and throughout the world.
+CTPL coordinates the Macallan Group’s trade finance activities, working closely with our trading operations across South East Asia and the Middle East.